5-aminopentanamidase

-Thus, the two substrates of this enzyme are 5-aminopentanamide and H_{2}O, whereas its two products are 5-aminopentanoate and NH_{3}.
+The enzyme characterised from Pseudomonas putida hydrolyses 5-aminopentanamide to 5-aminopentanoic acid and ammonia.
+The reaction is part of the breakdown pathway for the amino acid, lysine.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is 5-aminopentanamide amidohydrolase.
 Other names in common use include 5-aminovaleramidase, and 5-aminonorvaleramidase.
-This enzyme participates in lysine degradation.